Ohio mass shooting: Nine killed 'in less than one minute'

 "27 have been injured, there were 10 fatalities in our community including the shooter."

+Six of the nine killed were black, police said.
+Although they'll investigate the possibility of a hate crime, they said the quick timing of the violence made any discrimination in the shooting seem unlikely.

 Mayor Whaley praised Dayton police, saying: "If she hadn't got to the shooter within a minute, hundreds could be dead now.
+The quickness of Dayton police saved literally hundreds of lives."

 Witnesses said they saw a man dressed in black open fire with an automatic rifle, hitting up to 20 people.
 One witness said he heard "40 or 50" shots being fired.